Skip to Main Content

 You can also drag-and-drop the file between existing references.
 That will add the file to your Zotero library as a standalone attachment.
 Zotero will then try to find bibliographic information about the standalone attachment and create a reference for it.

 Note: If Zotero cannot find any bibliographic information about the standalone attachment, you can try to locate the information online yourself.
 You can then create a new reference using the Zotero Connector, create the new reference using an identifier, or manually create the reference.
-(Please see the Adding references from other sources box on this page for details.)

 Removing duplicates